wimmer-k/FruitJuice/README.md

 ##Usage:
 The installation will compile two codes: Fruit and Juice
 ###Fruit:
 Fruit is the unpacker and event-builder part.
-It reads the raw data files, creates hits (class `GrapeHit`) and combines them together to events (class 'GrapeEvent') base on the difference in time-stamp.
+It reads the raw data files, creates hits (class `GrapeHit`) and combines them together to events (class `GrapeEvent`) base on the difference in time-stamp.
 It requires a settings file, specifying the data files for the individual detector modules and the event building window.
 To run Fruit type:
 ```